January 10, 2018

 1 teaspoon sea salt

-2 cups of cilantro, finely chopped
+2 cups cilantro, finely chopped

 2 tablespoons dried fenugreek leaves